Skip to main content

 cAdvisor

-cAdvisor (Container Advisor) exposes per-container resource metrics in Prometheus format on :8080/metrics.
-The OpenTelemetry Collector scrapes this endpoint with the Prometheus receiver, collecting container-level CPU, memory, filesystem, and network metrics plus machine-level capacity, then ships them to base14 Scout.
-This guide configures the receiver, connects to a cAdvisor instance, and exports the metrics.
+cAdvisor (Container Advisor) exposes Prometheus text at /metrics on :8080.
+The OpenTelemetry Collector's prometheus receiver scrapes it directly, collecting 90+ metrics across per-container CPU, memory (including OOM events), filesystem, and network, plus host-capacity (machine_*) figures, then ships them to base14 Scout.
+This guide configures the receiver, deploys cAdvisor with the access it needs, and exports the metrics.

 Prerequisites